Asbestos Occupational Exposures

 In addition, exposure may commonly occur among maintenance workers in industries where substantial amounts of asbestos were used in the past (such as smelting, petroleum refining and pulp and paper), as well as automotive brake repair workers, and people that repair and maintain ships.

 In some cases, we expect to see exposure today in the same or similar occupational groups as we did in the 1970s (i.e. construction workers, plumbers and pipefitters), albeit at lower exposure levels.
 In other cases, such as in mining, exposure has been almost completely phased out.
 Further, the abatement and asbestos remediation industry is an entire category of business with potential for exposure to asbestos that did not exist as a separate profession until the early 1980s.

-Using an approach that considered historical uses of exposure in Canada to guide exposure assessments for the present day, results indicate that approximately 152,000 Canadians are currently exposed to asbestos in their workplaces, and are primarily male.
+Using an approach that considered historical uses of exposure in Canada to guide exposure assessments for the present day, results indicate that approximately 235,000 Canadians are currently exposed to asbestos in their workplaces, and are primarily male (89%).
 This estimate includes people with the potential for exposure at work to any form of asbestos likely to exceed the non-occupational background level in dwellings or urban air (usually below 0.001 f/cm3).

-The largest industrial groups exposed are construction-related (specialty trades and building construction contribute about 88% of all exposed workers).
-Other important industries are automotive repair and maintenance, ship and boat building, and remediation work (which is captured under remediation & waste management, and also under scientific and consulting services, for a total of 2,300 workers).
+The largest industrial groups exposed are construction-related (specialty trades and building construction contribute about 67% of all exposed workers).
+Other important industries include public administration, schools, and hospitals.

 Click the second tab to view total number of workers exposed.